nkaul2/memebot/README.md

 Some of these are inside jokes, others are memes that exist on tiktok, etc.

+Made by Svapnil and Nikhil, Akif didn't do anything...

 ## Adding a Meme

 Memes can be added to the `meme_config.py` file on the `REGEX_TO_MEME` variable.